unrealwork/atsd-use-cases/ChicagoCrime/README.md

 ### Introduction
 ----------------

 Pizza.
 Michael Jordan.
 Lake Michigan.
 Jazz.
 The Bean.
 These are some of the great things that Chicago, Illinois, is known for.
-There is another thing that has defined the city since its birth, which as of lately seems to be all we think about when it comes to Chicago: crime.
-In 2016, Chicago, the 3rd most populous city in the United States, [had more homicides](http://www.foxnews.com/us/2017/01/01/1-chicagos-bloodiest-years-ends-with-762-homicides.html) than New York City and Los Angeles combined.
-In 2016, there were [762 murders](http://edition.cnn.com/2017/01/02/us/chicago-murder-rate-2016-visual-guide/) in the city, a 53% increase from 496 murders in 2015.
+There is another thing that has defined the city since its birth, and as of lately seems to be all we think about when it comes to Chicago: crime.
+In 2016, Chicago, the 3rd most populous city in the United States, [had more homicides](http://www.foxnews.com/us/2017/01/01/1-chicagos-bloodiest-years-ends-with-762-homicides.html) than New York City and Los Angeles **combined**.
+In 2016, there were [762 murders](http://edition.cnn.com/2017/01/02/us/chicago-murder-rate-2016-visual-guide/) in the city, a **53% increase** from 496 in 2015.
 In 2016, there were 4,331 total shooting victims, compared to 2,939 in 2015.
 From 2004 to 2015, the peak number of murders in the city was 513.
 From 2011 to 2015, the city recorded less than 3,000 shooting victims per year.
-So what is the reason for this alarming increase in crime in Chicago?
-Was there an increase in all crime, or was the rise in murders and shootings an exception?
+So what is the reason for this alarming increase in violence in Chicago?
+Was there an increase in all kinds of crime, or was the rise in murders and shootings an exception?
 In this article we will analyze a dataset from data.gov looking at [Chicago crime statistics](https://catalog.data.gov/dataset/crimes-2001-to-present-398a4) from 2001 to the present time.

 ### Chicago Crime Statistics Dataset